accera-tech/solar-components/src/components/organisms/ac-modal/readme.md

 ### `clear() => Promise<void[]>`

-Clear properties of the managed component.
+Clear all modals that are displayed.

 #### Returns